 Edibles differ from smoked or vaporized cannabis because they are absorbed through the digestive system rather than the lungs.
 This means the amount of time it takes edibles to kick in is naturally more than the time it takes for a joint to produce its effects.
 Edible producers have attempted to expedite how quickly their products kick in by making them easily absorbed in the mouth.
 As a result, some edible products are designed to kick in sooner rather than later.
 In any case, edibles typically take more time than smoked or vaporized cannabis to kick in.

-Metabolism plays a huge role in maintaining healthy functioning of the body and mind.
+How fast your body processes things plays a huge role in maintaining healthy functioning of the body and mind.
 Metabolism can affect body mass and diet, two major factors relating to how long it will take for edibles to kick in.
 According to a study published in 2007, blood concentrations of THC and its metabolites were studied using multiple routes of administration.
 These included smoked or vaporized by mouth, by IV, as well as rectally.
 Researchers were able to show edibles and other orally consumed cannabis products kick in within an hour in most cases, with many of the initial effects being felt as much as a half-hour after consumption.

 While this is a good general rule when it comes to how long it will take edibles to kick in, it is not absolute.
 Some users report that edibles can take two hours or more to fully kick in, often the result of how much the person had eaten that day.
-Others report never feeling anything at all, an effect of genetic variation expressed by a lack of certain liver enzymes necessary to metabolize THC, preventing it from ever entering the bloodstream.
+Others report never feeling anything at all, an effect of genetic variation expressed by a lack of certain liver enzymes necessary to metabolize THC, preventing it from ever entering the blood.

 Article by: Joey Wells